sarah-cic-uk/Code-the-Future/session-1/intro_to_github.md

 <dl>
   <dt> Repository</dt>
-  <dd>A file holding all of your code.
+  <dd>A repository contains all of your project’s files and each file’s revision history.
 Everyone can have a local copy on their own systems, with one stored safely on GitHub, that only you and anyone you choose can change.</dd>

   <dt>Clone</dt>
   <dd>Means copying a repository to your local system to let you change without making changes to the safe repository on GitHub.</dd>